 The humble notepad is a Tasmanian creation.
 In 1902, Launceston-based J.A.
 Birchalld had the brainwave to gather cut sheets of paper – until then always sold loose – back them with cardboard, and bind them together at the top.
 The result?
 The ‘Silver City Writing Tablet’ - the world’s first notepad.

 One of Australia’s more interesting inventions isn’t an object or product, but rather an environmental movement that’s still being taught around the globe.
 In the 1970s, New South Welshman David Holmgren and Tasmanian Bill Mollison coined the concept of ‘permaculture’e, a system of sustainable community living that seeks to provide year-round food, reduce waste, and preserve water.

 6. The multi-plug power board

 Few inventions were as invaluable to the coming digital age as the multi-plug power board.
 Developed in 1972 at Australian appliances manufacturer Kambrook, the innovation was born of frustrationf – Kambrook founder Frank Bannigan was himself frustrated at the lack of enough power sockets for his own devices.

 Future Aussie inventions?

 For companies looking to create the next great Australian invention, financial assistance is available for a range of eligible R&D activities.
-Visit the Nifty R&D for more information.
+Visit Nifty Grants for more information.

 *image courtesy of Google Maps